• Skip to primary navigation

 • Bake them for 10-12 minutes or until they are golden light on top.

-• When done, leave the cookies to cool down for 5-10 minutes, then roll them in the powdered sugar.
+• When done, leave the cookies to cool down for 5-10 minutes, then roll them in powdered sugar.

 • Note: The cookies must be a little bit warm so that the sugar will stick.